Bernie Sanders to campaign in Tacoma on Monday

 Democratic presidential candidate Bernie Sanders will make his first Washington campaign appearance of 2020 on Monday, holding a rally in the Tacoma Dome.

-Sanders, coming off a win in the New Hampshire primary, has scheduled the Presidents’ Day rally for 7 p.m., according to his campaign.
+Sanders, coming off a win in the New Hampshire primary, has scheduled the Presidents Day rally for 7 p.m., according to his campaign.
 U.S. Rep. Pramila Jayapal, D-Seattle, who is chairing Sanders’ Washington state campaign, will join him at the event.

 Doors for the free rally will open at 5 p.m.
 People will be admitted on a first-come, first-served basis.
 Those who want to attend are encouraged to RSVP online.